Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Abstract

 \section{Abstract}

 We compute the derived Picard groups of partially wrapped Fukaya categories of surfaces in the sense of Haiden-Katzarkov-Kontsevich and the related graded gentle algebras.
-An important ingredient in characteristic zero is the exponential map from Hochschild cohomology to the derived Picard group introduced in recent work by the author.
-To prove our results in positive characteristic, we combine deformation theory and formality results for Hochschild complexes.
+This includes the wrapped cases as introduced by Bocklandt.
+In combination with results by Burban-Drozd and Lekili-Polishchuk, this leads to a description of derived Picard groups of commutative and non-commutative nodal curves.
+An important ingredient for our proof in characteristic zero is the exponential map from Hochschild cohomology to the derived Picard group introduced in recent work by the author.
+In positive characteristics, we combine deformation theory and formality results for Hochschild complexes to prove our results.
 Along the way we show that the surface together with its decorations forms a complete derived invariant of partially wrapped Fukaya categories and we prove analogous results for graded gentle algebras.
 This removes all previous restrictions from earlier results of this kind.